sagnik2001/sagnik2001/README.md

 - 👋 Hi, I’m @sagnik2001
 - 👀 I’m interested in new tech skills.
-- 🌱 I’m currently learning typescript
+- 🌱 Give me challenges and I will try to come through it :)